 Ryu's Shin Shoryuken

-While Ryu's Hadouken is better than Ken's - Ken's Shoryuken is better than Ryu's.
-Ken was the first of the two to use a Shoryuken-based super attack.
-Ken's first Shoryuken-based super was his Shoryuu Reppa and later added was the Shinryuken.
+While Ryu's Hadouken is better than Ken's -- Ken's Shoryuken is better than Ryu's.
+Ken was the first of the two to use a Shoryuken-based super-attack.
+Ken's first Shoryuken-based super was his Shoryuu Reppa and later added the Shinryuken.
 Ryu instead focused his energies on improving his Hadouken such as the birth of the Shinkuu Hadouken (which Ken could perform in a duo with Ryu in Marvel Super Heroes vs. Street Fighter) and the Denjin Hadouken (from the Street Fighter III series).
 The Street Fighter III series also introduced Ryu's first Shoryuken-based Super Move in the Shin Shoryuken.
 Shin Shoryuken would translate as True Rising Dragon Fist while Shinryuken would translate as True Dragon Fist.

 Perhaps the most irritating incarnation of the Shin Shoryuken was in Street Fighter Alpha 3.
 The move had to be timed rather perfectly in a long-distance, it had to be in Level 3, AND if you don't get it right - you only do the much less damaging Metsu Shoryuken (which gave Sagat his chest scar).
 Granted, the Street Fighter Alpha series was the prequel before the first Street Fighter game - I guess that was the point.
 I really didn't like doing the Shin Shoryuken in Street Fighter Alpha 3 for that reason.
 I guess it was because I was already able to do that move in Marvel Super Heroes vs. Street Fighter and Marvel vs. Capcom with better ease.